-- 1. complete approximately 75% of the course work in the major and all of the required education methods courses offered prior to the student teaching term, - 2. attain a cumulative GPA of at least 2.50 at the time of student teaching, - 3. complete all methods courses with at least a grade of C- in each, - 4. have a GPA of at least 2.75 in all education courses, - 5. display knowledge, skills, and dispositions appropriate for teaching, including a satisfactory level of competence on the 18 performance outcomes assessed in the education program.
+- 1. complete 100% of all required licensure and content courses offered prior to the student teaching term and/or receive the approval of the Education Department.
+Minors must also receive the endorsement of the major Department.
+Note: Candidates should consult Department advising sheets for a full listing of all required education methods and content courses. - 2. attain a cumulative GPA of at least 2.50 at the time of student teaching, - 3. complete all program licensure courses with at least a grade of C- in each, and with a total education GPA of at least 2.75. - 4. display knowledge, skills, and dispositions appropriate for teaching, including a satisfactory level of competence on the 18 performance outcomes assessed in the education program.